jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - the bundled Prototype.JS has been updated from 1.7.0 to 1.7.3 which fixes multi select lists
 - the mime types for .sass and .scss are not supported
 - the Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST
+- `WAEnterpriseAuberginesStrategy` has been added which tracks session similar to Tomcat/Java EE/Servlet with a "JSESSIONID" cookie and a "jsessionid" path parameter so that existing sticky session load balancers can be used.

 # Issues Resolved #
 [Issues resolved](https://github.com/SeasideSt/Seaside/milestone/4?closed=1)